noaione/yuusha-shoukan-ln/sources/v12/chapter1.md

 At the same time, the two who were far away from Sechs and the others also sensed that Kaito had left the barrier by Wide-Area Magic Power Detection.
-Thereupon, Illness stopped assaulting Illness’ body with diseases and let go of Funf.
+Thereupon, Illness stopped assaulting Funf's body with diseases and let go of Funf.
 However, the released Funf neither attacked Illness nor went to where Sechs and the others are, just laying down on the ground with her body spread out after regenerating her right arm.